 - Are you happy in your business?
 Do you like what you are doing?
 Is it enjoyable or just drudge work?

+While not all encompassing, the above questions are a good guide for your analysis.
 One thing to remember, there are resources available to help you.
 Organizations like the Small Business Development Center (SBDC), the Service Corps of Retired Executives (SCORE), among others, provide free assistance.
 Chambers of Commerce provide information and tools that will also prove useful.
 Your accountant, attorney, insurance agent and banker are also people who can advise you in this highly stressful time.
 Reach out and use them.